 - the price starts to fluctuate around the important price level, in the near future the market can stop, go to a flat or even reverse;

 - an important event is coming that can significantly affect the market condition (statistics of the company activity, important political or economic speech, elections, referendum, etc.)

 In such situations, you often do not want to lose your position and at the same time the prospect of leaving it unprotected also isn’t attractive.
-The market can start to move rapidly against the position and the floating profit will be destroyed.
+The market can start moving rapidly against the position and the floating profit will be destroyed.
 At the same time, the price, breaking through the nearest targets, any time can rush further in the trend direction.